All Episodes

 So we'll see what happens.

-But uh, love you guys.
+But love you guys.

-Timestamps are coming soon.
+Time stamps are coming soon.

-Um, hope you guys are a little bit more educated on the young thug situation.
+Hope you guys are a little bit more educated on the young thug situation.